 Reality: Sexual orientation is something that an individual is born with.
 It is intrinsic to one’s self.
 Neither does one have an option of choosing their sexuality, nor do they have the choice to change it.
 Gender can be changed through surgery, unlike sexual orientation.
 Trying to change it forcefully will only make them go against their true nature, making them go into further depression and possible drug abuse.
 This will in turn cause unimaginable damage to their physical, mental, and emotional selves.
 Homosexuality cannot be altered through counselling, contrary to popular perception.

 Myth 3: Your sexual orientation and gender identity is determined by your biological gender.

 Reality: Gender has nothing to do with sexual orientation.
 At times, they may be completely different entities.
 Someone born as a male may not identify as a male from within after the sexual orientation becomes pronounced on growing up.
-The concept of biological gender is misleading and is a myth, and the result of social construct.
+The concept of biological gender is misleading and is a myth and the result of social constructs.

 Myth 4: An individual who is male according to his biological sex but feels like a female is still a male.